Finding Data: Data on Education

 - Integrated Postsecondary Education Data System (IPEDS) (1986+)

 System of surveys designed to collect data from all primary providers of postsecondary education.
 Study components include earned degrees/completions, Fall enrollment, Fall staff, finance statistics, institutional characteristics, and salaries, tenure, and fringe benefits of full-time instructional faculty.
-See the help guide for instructions on how to use.
+See the video for instructions on how to use.
 Preceded by HEGIS which covered 1965-1986.
 For comparisons between the Integrated Postsecondary Education Data System, Common Core of Data, Schools and Staffing Survey, and the Private School Universe Survey see the comparison chart.
 The Delta Cost Project contains longitudinal database derived from IPEDS finance, enrollment, staffing, completions and student aid data for academic years 1986-87 through 2009-10.
 This is partially contained in an easy to use format in Trends in College Spending (TCS) Online.
+For later data see the NCES site.

 7-country initiative first conducted in the fall of 1994.
 Its goal: to create comparable literacy profiles across national, linguistic and cultural boundaries.
 Also offers the world's only